caxperts/AppControls/wiki/CodingGuidlines.md

 React also allows us to fairly simply create offline AppControls.
 Where possible use the new [signals](https://preactjs.com/guide/v10/signals/) system for cleaner code.

 ## Backend
-If a backend is required use ASP.NET or ASP.NET Core.
+If a backend is required use ASP.NET or ASP.NET Core (prefered).